 - Up to four serial ports can be configured for the console, additional terminals, links to other systems etc.

-- The most recent addition is the MINC laboratory system – several peripherals for A/D, D/A, timing and digital I/O can be configured.
+- The most recent addition is the MINC laboratory system – several peripheral modules for A/D, D/A, timing, and digital input and output can be configured.
 And with the vt105 terminal you can display the MINC waveform graphics.

 Known problems and limitations